PunithAchintha2003/ai-ml/README.md

 ## 🤝 Contributing

 This is an academic project for PUSL3123 - AI and Machine Learning.
-For improvements or bug fixes, please:

-1. Fork the repository
-2. Create a feature branch
-3. Submit a pull request with detailed description

 ## 📄 License

 Academic coursework for **PUSL3123 - AI and Machine Learning**.

 This project is intended for educational purposes.
-Please respect academic integrity guidelines.

 ## 👤 Author